BraydonWoodward/CS-210-AirAirgeadBankingInvestementApp/README.md

   There could also be more detailed exceptions added to the try/catch in main.
 As the program is simple, I dont believe any issues to arise from this, but it would be a good idea in future iterations to help with debugging.
   Lasty, it's possible the input validation in the readDataInput method could be written simplier.
 All of the do/while loops in that method are my least favorite part of the code.

-  The most difficult part was getting the calculations to be correct.
+  The most difficult part of building this program was getting the calculations to be correct.
 It took me too long to realize the logical mistake I was making dividing a float by an integer value.
+Websites like StacksOverflow and GeeksforGeeks have been bookmarked on my browser.

+  Learning the safe way to instantiate class objects with make_unique will be valuable in future programs.
+Also, working with pointers will be invaluable experience to help me in the future.